ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    power domain dynamic power budgeting and limit the triggering of whole-rail (i.e. clock chopping) responses to overcurrent conditions.
 Defaults to ``0``.

+ - ``FEAT_PABANDON``: Boolean option to enable support for powerdown abandon on Arm cores that support it (currently Gelas and Travis).
+Extends the PSCI implementation to expect waking up after the terminal ``wfi``.
+Currently, introduces a performance penalty.
+Once this is removed, this option will be removed and the feature will be enabled by default.
+Defaults to ``0``.

 -  ``ENABLE_MPMM_FCONF``: Enables configuration of MPMM through FCONF, which allows platforms with cores supporting MPMM to describe them via the ``HW_CONFIG`` device tree blob.
 Default is 0.